-Cloud Shell supports building and launching tutorials to help users familiarize themselves with your project quickly and effectively.
+Cloud Shell supports building and launching tutorials, called Walkthroughs, to help users familiarize themselves with your project quickly and effectively.

-A Cloud Shell tutorial is a set of instructions written in Markdown.
+A Walkthrough is a set of instructions written in Markdown.
 Cloud Shell creates in-context tutorials from these Markdown files by parsing the text into steps and substeps that are then displayed in the right hand panel on the Google Cloud Console.

 Learning about tutorials